omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

     * [`sha256`:`funding_txid`]: funding transaction id.
     * [`32*byte`:`temporary_channel_id`]: the same as the `temporary_channel_id` in the `open_channel` message.

-Alice's OBD notify Bob's OBD that she created the BTC funding transaction by payloads packed in this message -3400.
+Alice notifies Bob that she created the BTC funding transaction by payloads packed in this message -3400.

 1. type: -3500 (btc_funding_signed)